Climate Action Group

 Other Articles of Interest

-Climate change, and energy-efficient new homes
+Climate change and energy-efficient new homes

-FGCA’s Climate Action Task Force and our Neighbourhood Improvement Committee have been examining options for reducing GHG emissions in the community and the city.
+FGCA’s Climate Action Group and our Neighbourhood Improvement Committee (NIC) have been examining options for reducing GHG emissions in the community and the city.
 The two largest emission sources in Victoria are transportation and housing.

-Check out this article from from UBC NEWS, title, “Study Highlights Environmental Cost of Tearing Down Vancouver’s Single-Family Homes”:
+Check out this article from from UBC NEWS, “Study Highlights Environmental Cost of Tearing Down Vancouver’s Single-Family Homes”:

 Residents in communities can also reduce emissions in their own homes.
 Here is some information on how to make your home more energy efficient.

 Watch this page for upcoming facts and tips about home retrofits!